 At the Opéra de Lausanne: Alcina (2011), My fair Lady (2015), La vie parisienne (2016), Don Giovanni (2017), Così fan tutte (2018), Les chevaliers de la Table ronde (Route Lyrique 2019), L’auberge du Cheval Blanc (2019) and Dédé (Route Lyrique 2021), My Fair Lady (2022) and Davel (2023)

 Karolina Luisoni studied fashion design at the University of Art and Design in Krakow.
 She continued her training in costume and textile design at the University of Huddersfield, England.
-Her graduation project in 2013 earned her a special award from actor Sir Patrick Steward, as well as an award from the Northern Society of Costumes and Textiles.
-She is the winner of the international competition organized in 2015 by Luc Besson, for the costumes of his film Valerian and the City of a Thousand Planets.
-In 2019, her costume “Mephistopheles” was exhibited at the Moscow State Historical Museum as part of the exhibition “Innovative Costume of the 21st Century: Next Generation”.
+Her graduation project in 2013 won her a special award from actor Sir Patrick Steward, as well as a prize from the Northern Society of Costumes and Textiles.
+In 2015, she won the international competition organized by Luc Besson, for the costumes in his film Valérian et la Cité des mille planètes.
+In 2019, her “Mephistopheles” costume was exhibited at the Moscow State Historical Museum as part of the “Innovative Costume of the 21st Century: Next Generation” exhibition.

 Gianfranco Bianchi is a multidisciplinary visual artist.
 Having started in Miami creating virtual environments for architects and illustrator, he began to experiment with others means to tell stories.
 He collaborated with various artist through the David Lynch Foundation and began work on an animated graphic novel that made the film festivals rounds, illustrated a published companion comic book, as well as open the doors to bigger projects.
 After dabbling in fashion photography between Miami, NYC and Tokyo he began to merge the digital world with the practical world he was currently working in.
 In doing so he worked through projection mapping in live event and made a hybrid cinemagraph short that brought him to the Visual effects field.